Otavalo market visit 1946

 Hard fought independence

 Through it all, the Otavalos always tried to preserve a certain independence.
 Not only socially, but also politically & economically.
-Somehow, through the years, they managed better than other indigenous peoples to do that.
+Somehow, through the years, they managed better than other indigenous communities to do that.

 Besides being peasants, they always showed themselves an enterprising people.
 Working the lands of the colonizers & their own small parcels around the house.
 But also producing handmade quality wares in their spare time.